 A class binding binds the class name class-name to the value of expression class-expr.
-It also binds the class type class-name to the type of the class, and defines two type abbreviations : class-name and # class-name.
-The first one is the type of objects of this class, while the second is more general as it unifies with the type of any object belonging to a subclass (see section 6.4).
+It also binds the class type class-name to the type of the class, and defines two type abbreviations :

 Virtual class

 A class must be flagged virtual if one of its methods is virtual (that is, appears in the class type, but is not actually defined).
 Objects cannot be created from a virtual class.